satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 The advent of social networking technology has altered the traditional mechanisms of discourse, but the ease of adding to online discussions has also resulted in increasingly redundant and voluminous information.
-Blogs, social network sites (e.g., Facebook, Google+) and scientific discussion forums (e.g, metaoptimize.com, mathoverflow.net) are redefining the technologies that extract, organize and prioritize relevant, interesting and constructive information and criticism.
+Blogs (e.g., polymathprojects.org), social network sites (e.g.,
+Facebook, Google+) and scientific discussion forums (e.g., metaoptimize.com, mathoverflow.net, and researchgate.net) are redefining
+the technologies that extract, organize and prioritize relevant, interesting and constructive information and criticism.
 In the scientific world, new discoveries and technologies make rapid dissemination and continued reappraisal of research an imperative.
 However, the scientific establishment has been slow to adopt these